CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• Businesses with 1 or more employees in Rhode Island generally need workers' compensation insurance; sole proprietors and partners are exempt under the state data provided.
+• Businesses with 1 or more employees in Rhode Island generally need workers' compensation insurance; sole proprietors and partners are exempt.

 • Rhode Island businesses are licensed and regulated by the Rhode Island Department of Business Regulation, so daycare operators should confirm carrier filings and policy documents align with state oversight.

-• Rhode Island requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when a daycare rents classroom or child development center space.
+• Most commercial leases in Rhode Island require proof of general liability coverage, which can matter when a daycare rents classroom or child development center space.

 • Commercial auto minimum liability in Rhode Island is $25,000/$50,000/$25,000 if a daycare uses a covered vehicle for business purposes.

-• Daycare operators should ask whether participant accident coverage and abuse and molestation coverage can be added, because these protections are not stated as automatic in the provided data.
+• Daycare operators should ask whether participant accident coverage and abuse and molestation coverage can be added, because these protections may not be automatic.

 Get Your Daycare Insurance Quote in Rhode Island